-Secretariat

-The Secretariat services the meetings of the Conference of the Parties and serves as its Secretariat (Articles XI and XII of the Convention).
+11. Secretariat - The Secretariat services the meetings of the Conference of the Parties and serves as its Secretariat (Articles XI and XII of the Convention).

-3 - A guide to the Rules of Procedure
+A guide to the Rules of Procedure

-This guide to the Rules of Procedure is designed to help delegates understand the Rules of Procedure that govern meetings of the Conference of the Parties to CITES.
-The Rules of Procedure (as proposed in document CoP16 Doc.
-4.1) are the primary source of rules.
-Where the Rules of Procedure do not answer a question completely, this guide relies on Robert's Rules of Order1.

-The Rules of Procedure adopted at a meeting apply at the following meetings until they are amended (Rule 30).
+12. This guide to the Rules of Procedure is designed to help delegates understand the Rules of Procedure that govern meetings of the Conference of the Parties to CITES.
+The Rules of Procedure are the primary source of rules.
+The Rules of Procedure adopted at a meeting apply at the following meetings until they are amended (Rule 30).1